Kerman1337/Keyforgetful/README.md

 ---

-## 🤔 **What is this program about?**

-* Program which creates secured data-bases by using RSA & SHA512 decryption.
-* Data Base may contain your login, password for every website / client.
-* Program allows to generate original and safe password, if your password isn't that safe or original.
-* After creating a data-base you will always be able to view your data, even on different PC, but you should copy `.db` files somewhere and import them then.
-* If you use the program on someone's PC we recommend to not leave `.db` files and save them somewhere, too.

----

 ## ⚡ **Installation**

 There is 2 ways *(Easy and Advanced)* of getting program on your PC so let's check them out really quick and really easily.